Security24/03/2026· 2 min read

 Which VPN to Choose During a Crisis?

-For maximum security: NordVPN ($4.99/month)
+For Maximum Security — NordVPN ($4.99/month)

-• Fastest for Australian banking sites
+• Fastest speeds for Australian banking sites

-• Most reliable (rarely goes down)
+• Most reliable uptime (rarely goes down)

 • Australian servers in Sydney, Melbourne, Perth

-For privacy first: ProtonVPN ($5.99/month)
+For Privacy First — ProtonVPN ($5.99/month)

-• Switzerland jurisdiction (strongest privacy)
+• Switzerland jurisdiction (strongest privacy laws)

-• Open-source (fully transparent code)
+• Open-source code (fully transparent)

 • Secure Core routing (extra encryption layer)